 Before your arm lift surgery, you’ll want to take care of the following:

-Before your surgery, you may be given instructions to follow in the days before your procedure which may include avoiding aspirin, abstaining from smoking, not eating after midnight and washing with a special medical soap.
+Before your surgery, you may be given instructions to follow in the days before your procedure which may include avoiding aspirin, abstaining from smoking, not eating after midnight, and washing with a special medical soap.
 Make sure to follow any instructions carefully as not doing so could delay or cancel your surgery.
-Your arm surgery will be performed in an outpatient surgery center or a hospital.
+Your arm surgery will be performed in an outpatient surgery center.

 As with any surgery, you’ll want to monitor for various side effects that can occur after a procedure like an arm lift: